OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 Features not available
 ~~~~~~~~~~~~~~~~~~~~~~~

-The following features are not available to users in multi-tenant mode:
+The following features are not available to users when Score is in the multi-tenant mode:

 * Manage modules
 * Manage core components